CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/GettingstartedAll/EX06_Gettingstarted.md

 - **Develop a Flow with LLM and Prompt Tools**: You will learn how to build a flow using LLM and Prompt tools by defining objectives, crafting and refining prompts, and leveraging model outputs to create effective, task-specific AI workflows.

-- **Design and Implement a Chat Flow**: You will learn how to create a chat flow using Azure AI Foundry by integrating inputs, configuring LLM nodes, and testing the interaction with a deployed language model to ensure accurate, production-ready responses.

-- **Use LLM and Prompt Tools in Flows**: You will learn how to test and validate your developed flow using the chat interface in Azure AI Foundry, leveraging built-in LLM and prompt tools to fine-tune prompts and ensure accurate, context-aware model responses.
+- **Image and Text Moderation Using Azure AI foundry**: You will learn how to use Azure AI Foundry to detect and filter inappropriate, harmful, or sensitive content in both images and text, ensuring compliance with moderation policies and promoting safe, responsible AI use in your application.

 ## Prerequisites